Thomas Lister (British politician, born 1688): Career

 He moved the family seat from Arnoldsbigging to Lower Hall in Gisburn, which his father had acquired from Sir John Assheton in 1697.
 He rebuilt Lower Hall as Gisburne Park between 1726 and 1736.
 The hall is of two storeys on an H-shaped floor plane, with nine bays on the south front, the central three being recessed, pebbledashed with sandstone dressings and with a hipped slate roof.

 The park was also developed and designs were produced by Robert, 8th Lord Petre.
 Lister was returned unopposed on his own interest at the general elections of 1727, 1734 and 1741.

-Death and legacy
+Marriage and family

-Lister died on 15 May 1745 and was buried at Gisburn on 22 May 1745.
-He had two sons and three daughters, one of whom predeceased him.
-Both his sons, Thomas and Nathaniel Lister, sat for Clitheroe, as did his grandson Thomas, who was raised to the peerage as Baron Ribblesdale.
+On 27 November 1716, Lister married Catherine Assheton (died 1728), daughter of Sir Ralph Assheton, 2nd Baronet of Middleton Hall and Whalley Abbey, Lancashire.
+They had two sons and three daughters: